sayands/road-segmentation-ethz-cil-2023/README.md

 ### Data collection

-#### Craw GMAPS for curating dataset:
+#### Crawl GMAPS for curating dataset:
 In order to make use of our scripts for dataset collection a valid API key has to be set in the environment of the system.
 The API key has to be for the Static Maps API, you can get it from the corresponding place in the [Google console](https://developers.google.com/maps/documentation/maps-static/overview).
-Once you aquire the key you can export it in bash terminal with: ``export GMAPS_KEY=YOUR_API_KEY`` and/or add it to your `~/.bashrc` and then run `source ~\.bashrc`.
+Once you aquire the key you can export it in bash terminal with: ``export GMAPS_KEY=YOUR_API_KEY`` and/or add it to your `~/.bashrc` and then run `source ~/.bashrc`.

-In order to run the dataset collection you have to run, the out directory is specified within the script file in the global variable `DATA_FOLDER`:
+In order to perform dataset collection specify the output directory in the script under the global variable `DATA_FOLDER` and run :
 ```bash
 python data-preprocessing/crawl_aerial_seg.py
 ```